Lavar Ball Wants Lonzo Focused On Lakers, While Brother LiAngelo Still Detained In China

 Several media outlets have reported all three UCLA players are not expected to be on the team flight scheduled to return to the states on Saturday.

-LiAngelo, Cody Riley and Jalen Hill are all expected to be required to remain in China for up to two more weeks as legal matters are being sorted out.
+LiAngelo, Cody Riley, and Jalen Hill are all expected to be required to remain in China for up to two more weeks as legal matters are being sorted out.

 The three have been questioned about alleged stealing from a Louis Vuitton store while the team was there to face ACC power Georgia Tech.
-All three spent roughly 24-hours in police custody before being released earlier in the week.
+All three spent roughly 24 hours in police custody before being released earlier in the week.

-Since been released, all of them have been confined to their hotel in Hangzhou, and did not accompany the team when it traveled to Shanghai for its season-opening 63-60 win over the Yellow Jackets.
+Since being released, all of them have been confined to their hotel in Hangzhou and did not accompany the team when it traveled to Shanghai for its season-opening 63-60 win over the Yellow Jackets.

 It’s not uncommon for the Chinese government to deport foreigners suspected of having committed relatively minor offenses, though a shoplifting conviction in China could carry a sentence of up to as much as 10 years in prison.